stryker-mutator/stryker4s/docs/CONFIGURATION.md

 How to adjust the loglevel depends on how you run stryker4s:

 - sbt plugin
-  - Add `logLevel in stryker := Level.Debug` to your the in your build.sbt
+  - Add `logLevel in stryker := Level.Debug` to your build.sbt.
+Or use `set logLevel in stryker := Level.Debug` if you are in a sbt session.
   - Options: `Debug`, `Info`, `Warn`, `Error`
 - Commandrunner
   - Pass the loglevel as a parameter when running, like so: `--debug`